pleise/PFM.jl/README.md

 Portable Float Map ([PFM]) is a graphic image file format.
 This package provides an interface to read and write .pfm image files in [Julia].
 The PFM format is used to store only ```Float32``` Arrays.
 Therefore every ```Float64``` Array will be converted automatically.
 Only grayscale and RGB images can be stored in this file format.

 ## Installation
 Enter the package manager in Julia 0.7 or higher by using the `]`-button.
-The type the following to install this package:
+Then type the following to install this package:
 ```julia
 add https://github.com/pleise/PFM.jl
 ```